netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 ## Conditional Transactions

-Conditional transactions are useful when a client is interested to make a configuration change, being sure that the server configuration has not changed since the client last inspected it.
+Conditional transactions are useful when a client is interested to make a configuration change, being sure that relevant parts of the server configuration have not changed since the client last inspected it.

 By supplying the latest txid values known to the client in its change requests (edit-config etc.), it can request the server